richlamdev/ansible-desktop-ubuntu/README.md

 Additional information for the following roles:

+* auto-update
+  * force dpkg to accept default settings during updates
+  * add cron to run apt update and dist-upgrade daily
+  * add cron to run snap update daily
+  * technically there are built-in methods to run apt and snap update daily (unattended-upgrades), however, none of those methods seem to work.
+    This primitive implementation achieves a similar effect.
+  * This role is for any desktop/laptop that requires running 24/7.

 * aws-cli
   * installs AWS CLI v2 via zip archive from aws
   * to update aws cli remove the following and rerun the aws-cli role